David Hewat

 David Falconer Hewat (23 January 1866 – 2 February 1959) was a New Zealand cricketer who played four matches of first-class cricket for Wellington between 1887 and 1890.

 Hewat was a fast bowler.
-His best figures were 7 for 30 against Hawke's Bay in 1887–88.
+His best first-class figures were 7 for 30 against Hawke's Bay in 1887–88.
+Two days later, playing for a Wellington XXII against the touring English team, he took 5 for 44, all bowled, including the first three batsmen for four runs.
 Earlier in the same season, on his first-class debut, he had taken 6 for 25, bowling unchanged through the innings, against Nelson.